 You may not be candidate: If you have unhealthy teeth (for example, those with decay or active periodontal disease), weakened teeth (as a result of decay, fracture, large dental fillings), have an inadequate amount of existing enamel on the tooth surface, or suffer from bruxism (teeth clenching).

 Nothing conveys the good health of your family like a clean, white, healthy smile.
 As a full-service dental office, Cornerstone Dental Clinic of West Bend provides you with not only a range of general and cosmetic dental services but also a convenient location, comfortable & friendly service and in-network insurance.
-Please let us know how we can help by giving us a call at (262) 334-4083 or request an appointment using our online appointment system.
+Please give us a call at (262) 334-4083 or request an appointment.